pallets/click/docs/python3.rst

     Misconfigured environments can currently cause a wide range of Unicode problems in Python 3 due to the lack of support for roundtripping surrogate escapes.
-This will not be fixed in click itself!
+This will not be fixed in Click itself!

     For more information see :ref:`python3-surrogates`.